-Our cooperation with and sales to Xiaomi extends to a diversified range of products, which, as of the end of 2021, include Xiaomi-branded water purification systems, water purifier filters, range-hoods and gas stoves, dishwashers, sweeper robots, blenders as well as other complimentary products such as kettles and water quality meters.
+Our cooperation with and sales to Xiaomi extends to a diversified range of products, which, as of the end of 2022, include Xiaomi-branded water purification systems, water purifier filters, range-hoods and gas stoves, dishwashers, water heaters as well as other complimentary products such as kettles and water quality meters.
 Since the third quarter of 2021, we have largely scaled back the supply of Xiaomi-branded sweeper robots, while maintaining cooperation in other categories.